 The Tall-e Takht built In later periods refers to the great fortified terrace platform on a hill at the northern limit of Pasargadae.
 This limestone structure is built from dry masonry, using large regular stone blocks and a jointing technique called anathyrosis, which was known in Asia Minor in the 6th century.
 The first phase of the construction was built by Cyrus the Great, halted at his death in 530 BCE.
 The second phase was built under Darius the Great (522-486 BCE), using mud brick construction.

-The royal ensemble occupies the central area of Pasargadae.
-It consists of several palaces originally located within a garden ensemble (the so-called 'Four Gardens').
+The royal ensemble occupying the central area of Pasargadae consists of several palaces originally located within a garden ensemble (the so-called 'Four Gardens').
 The colour scheme of the architecture is given by the black and white stones used in its structure.
-The main body of the palaces is formed of a hypostyle hall, to which are attached porticoes.
+The main hall of the palaces is formed of a hypostyle hall, to which are attached porticoes.
 The Audience Hall was built around 539 BCE.
 Its hypostyle hall has two rows of four columns.
-The column bases are in black stone and the column shafts in white limestone.
+The base of column are in black stone however the column shafts are from white limestone.
 The capitals were in black stone.
 There is evidence of a capital representing a hybrid, horned and crested lion.
 The palace had a portico on each side.
 Some of the bas-reliefs of the doorways are preserved, showing human figures and monsters.

 The Residential Palace of Cyrus II was built 535-530 BCE; its hypostyle hall has five rows of six columns.
 The Gate House stands at the eastern limit of the core zone.
 It is a hypostyle hall with a rectangular plan.
 In one of the door jambs is the famous relief of the 'winged figure'.